iKarTehFox/web-clock-docs/docs/displayoptions.md

 ---
 # Display Options
 {: .no_toc }
 The Display Options section in the menu panel gives you options to change the look of the UI and other browser features.

+{: .tip }
+All of these settings can be set with [URL parameters](/docs/url-params#base-url-parameters).

 ![A screenshot of the Display Options menu options.](/assets/images/docs-Features/displayoptions/displayoptions.png)